Alfajor

 An alfajor or alajú ([alfaˈxoɾ], plural alfajores) is a traditional confection typically made of flour, honey, and nuts.
-It is found in Paraguay, Argentina, the Philippines, Southern Brazil, Southern France, Spain, Uruguay, Peru, Ecuador, Colombia and Chile.
-The archetypal alfajor entered Iberia during the period of al-Andalus.
+Originally from present-day Spain, it is nowadays found in Argentina, Bolivia, Southern Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Southern France, Paraguay, Peru, the Philippines, Uruguay, and Venezuela.
+The archetypal alfajor was born in Iberia during the period of al-Andalus.
 It is produced in the form of a small cylinder and is sold either individually or in boxes containing several pieces.